Chart Color Schemes

 Household Composition

-Yass has a typical household mix, with a fairly typical median household size
+Yass has a typical household mix, with a higher-than-average median household size

-Family households account for 70.9% of all households, including 31.0% couples with children, 27.6% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 29.1%, with lone person households making up 27.5% and group households comprising 1.6%.
-The median household size is 2.5 people, which aligns with the Rest of NSW average.
+Family households comprise 70.9% of all households, including 31.0% couples with children, 27.6% couples without children, and 11.4% single parent families.
+Non-family households account for the remaining 29.1%, with lone person households at 27.5% and group households comprising 1.6%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households